-One of the ways we add heft, flavor, and satisfaction to our food is with fat.
+Fat is a great way to add heft, flavor, and satisfaction to our food.
 Yes, fat!
 Don’t run away.
 For years, fat has been a threatening ingredient, one that people avoid.
 But, as any chef knows, meals get a lot of their flavor from fat.
-Imagine your quesadillas without cheese or your pad thai without peanuts.
-Or, don’t.
-These are not pretty thoughts.
-And so, we’re on a mission to show you how to use fat in your cooking with a def hand.
-See the whole series (including nuts, butter, cheese, and oils) here.
+Imagine quesadillas without cheese or pad Thai without peanuts; these are not pretty thoughts.
+We’re on a mission to show you how to fearlessly use fat in your cooking.
+Today’s focus us how to cook with cream.

-Cream might seem like the most heavy-handed way of adding fat to your foods.
-And in fact, cream can be overused: think gloppy fettucine alfredo.
-But, if you pour your cream judiciously, you’ll wind up with a rich and flavorful dish that’s still fresh and bright.
+Cream can be a luxurious addition to dinner.
+If you pour your cream judiciously, you’ll wind up with a rich and flavorful dish that’s still fresh and bright.
 Though there are a few types of cream to use, today we’re focusing on heavy cream, with a spoonful of sour cream on top.

 Creamy Salad Dressing